Jahia/content-integrity/docs/embedded-tests.md

 If the node has no pending modification but its path differs in the `live` workspace, then you can do a fake modification on the node (for example, adding some blank at the end of a richtext, or changing the value of a property, and then setting back the initial value) in order to get back the possibility to publish the node.

+#### Live node with the same path but a different uuid

+`Error code: PATH_CONFLICT`

+**Description**: A live has the same path but a different uuid.
+As a consequence, publishing the current node is not possible.

+Errors require a case by case analysis.

+If the `live` node is a UGC node: either the `live` node or the `default` node has to be renamed to not conflict anymore.

+If the `live` node is not a UGC node, it must have a different path in the `default` workspace.
+Usually, such conflict is a consequence of a renaming or move operation which has not been published yet.
+Publishing this second node will update its path in `live`, ending the conflict up.

 ## PublicationSanityLiveCheck

 In the `live` workspace, nodes are either published nodes or UGC nodes.